i write for inner peace.

-So I spun: north, west, south, and east, searching for my center of gravity.
+So I spun: north, west, south, and east, searching for my center.

-My first stop was where the road ceased to keep going: a ferry terminal in Seattle.
-The end of a decade-long marriage era was covered up by the fog rolling across the bay.
-Up there, departure took on the charm of a final flourish.
+My first stop was a ferry terminal in Seattle.
+The sight of departure took on the charm of a final flourish.
 Autumn afternoons ended early, and the promise of good coffee kept your eyes open in the rain.

 The object was to move higher, so I flew North for the summer.